Windsor lines of the London and South Western Railway: The Southern Railway

-In 1923 the Southern Railway was established, by the incorporation of the London and South Western Railway, the London Brighton and South Coast Railway, and the South Eastern and Chatham Railway, as well as a number of smaller concerns.
-The process was known as the “grouping” of the railways, following the Railways Act 1921.
+In 1923 the Southern Railway was established, by the amalgamation of the London and South Western Railway, the London, Brighton and South Coast Railway, and the South Eastern and Chatham Railway, as well as a number of smaller concerns.
+The process was known as the "grouping" of the railways, following the Railways Act 1921.
 The railways to the north of the River Thames went through a corresponding process, the Midland Railway and the London and North Western Railway together (with others) forming the new London Midland and Scottish Railway.
 The Windsor Line was consequently still at the northern frontier of its parent company's area, and interchange traffic with the LMS was broadly similar to what had gone before, modified by the establishment of Feltham Yard.

 Staines West branch line

-The line from West Drayton to Colnbrook was opened on 9 August 1884, by an independent company affiliated to the Great Western Railway.
+The line from West Drayton to Colnbrook was opened on 9 August 1884, by an independent company affiliated to the Great Western Railway (GWR).
 The branch was extended to its own station at Staines on 2 November 1885.

 A short link was installed during World War II between the ex-LSWR Windsor branch and the GWR line.
 The purpose was to enable diversion of goods traffic away from the conventional routes to London.
 It was brought into service in September 1940 primarily to provide an alternative route from the LNER and GWR Joint line via High Wycombe.
 Southern Railway locomotives worked the trains from Northolt Junction via the Greenford loop to Hanwell and West Drayton, and from there over the Staines branch to Virginia Water, Guildford and Redhill.

 The line closed to passengers on 29 March 1965.
 When the M25 motorway was being built at the beginning of the 1980s, it was necessary to sever the branch.
 To continue a freight connection to a private siding at Staines (former GWR station), a link was laid in between it and the ex-LSWR line; it was available from 16 January 1981 until 24 June 1991.